 - At a hearing, the employer bears the burden of proof, meaning he or she must prove that you quit, or were fired for “willful misconduct” or rules violations.
 You are entitled to this compensation until the employer can prove otherwise.

 - You may be eligible for unemployment in the event of a layoff or job elimination.

 - It is possible to be eligible for unemployment even if you did quit.
 If you quit for what can be demonstrated to be a “good cause,” you may qualify.
 Remember though, good cause is as defined by the law, not your interpretation.
 You must show a “necessitous or compelling reason” to qualify.

 - You may be eligible to collect both Unemployment and Workman’s Compensation under circumstances involving a post-work related injury layoff.
 Do not make a deal with your employer forfeiting your potential Workman’s Compensation claim.

 What Can We Do?

-Your attorney will prepare you accordingly.
-A strategy for you case will be devised and implemented.
-You attorney will challenge the employer's witnesses and prepare you for the same attempts by opposing counsel.
-And your attorney will make legal and factual arguments designed to sway the referee to your side.
+Your lawyer will prepare you accordingly.
+A strategy for your case will be devised and implemented.
+Your attorney will challenge the employer’s witnesses and prepare you for the same attempts by opposing counsel.
+And your attorney will make legal and factual arguments designed to sway the referee over to your side.

 Why Do I Need a Lawyer?

-Due to the legal and fact specific nature of a workman's compensation hearing, it is best to retain counsel - your former employer most likely will.
+Due to the legal and fact specific nature of a Workman’s Compensation hearing, it is best to retain counsel – your former employer most likely will.
 You should do everything you can to protect your rights and your money.
-The Law Offices of Greg Prosmushkin, P.C. offers absolutely free consultations to discuss your unemployment matter.
+The Law Offices of Greg Prosmushkin, P.C. offers absolutely free consultations to discuss your unemployment circumstances.
 Call today to schedule your free consultation with one of our unemployment law attorneys.

 This content was written on behalf of Greg Prosmushkin.